Relevant letting fees and tenant protection information

 As well as paying the rent, you may also be required to make the following permitted payments.

-Before the tenancy starts (payable to Charles Kimbell International 'The Agent')
+Before the tenancy starts (payable to Cornwall Homeseekers ‘the agent'

 During the tenancy (payable to the Agent)

-Charge for the reasonably incurred costs for the loss of keys/security devices: Evidenced cost of replacement
+· Payment for reasonably incurred costs due to the loss of keys/security devices

 Other permitted payments

 Any other permitted payments, not included above, under the relevant legislation including contractual damages.

 Cornwall Homeseekers is a member of Propertymark, which is a client money protection scheme, and also a member of PRS, which is a redress scheme.
 You can find out more details by contacting Cornwall Homeseekers directly.